-Supportive Learning

-Environment:Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Supportive Learning Environment:Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will A review of documents and data (interview, classroom observation, and survey) indicates that the school needs to monitor the implementation of the interventions that address academically struggling students, social-emotional well being, behavior, and graduation rate and evaluate the impact to determine if students' individual needs are being met.

+support the identification of student,

+teacher, and leader needs?